-- 4.6.2 Periodic inspection.
+- 4.6.1.3.2 Disposition of sample units.
+Sample units which have been subjected to group B inspection shall not be delivered on the contract. - 4.6.2 Periodic inspection.
 Periodic inspection shall consist of group C. Except where the results of these inspections show noncompliance with the applicable requirements (see 4.6.2.1.4), delivery of products which have passed group A and group B shall not be delayed pending the results of these periodic inspections. - 4.6.2.1 Group C inspection.
 Group C inspection shall consist of the inspections specified in table VI, in the order shown for each subgroup.
 Group C inspection shall be made on sample units selected from inspection lots which have passed the group A and group B inspections, unless the Government considers it more practical to select a sample from current production.
 A manufacturer's normal quality control tests, production tests, environmental tests, and so forth, may be used to fulfill all or part of group C inspection; however, all of group C inspection shall be completed as specified.